-104.2 - Annual Meeting of the Board
+104.2 Annual Organization Meeting

-The Board shall conduct its annual meeting on the second Wednesday of July each year.
-At this time, the Board shall elect from among its members a Chairman and a Vice-Chairman to serve one-(1)-year terms.
-The Board shall also elect a Clerk and a Treasurer, who may be members of the Board of Trustees or, in the discretion of the Board, either or both positions may be selected from among competent and responsible persons outside the membership of the Board.
-The Board, in its discretion, may allow compensation for the clerk and for the Treasurer if other than the County Treasurer.
+After the issuance of the election certificates to the newly elected Trustees in November and on the date of its regular January meeting, the Board shall elect from among its members a Chair and a vice chair to serve one year terms as the officers of the Board.
+The Board shall also elect a clerk and a treasurer, who may be Members of the Board of Trustees or, at the discretion of the Board, either or both positions may be selected from among competent and responsible persons outside the membership of the Board.
+The Board, in its discretion, may allow compensation for the clerk and for the treasurer if other than the county treasurer.
 If a Board Member is unable to continue to serve as an officer, a replacement shall be elected immediately.
-In the absence of both the Chair and the Vice-Chair, the Board shall elect a Chairman pro tempore, who shall perform the functions of the Chair during the latter's absence.
-The Clerk shall act as Board secretary.
+In the absence of both the Chair and the vice chair, the Board shall elect a chair pro tempore, who shall perform the functions of the Chair during the latter's absence.
+The clerk shall act as Board secretary.